redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 That means we need to write some tests.
 #### Function Unit Tests

-To test a serverless function, you create a test file alongside your function.
+To test a serverless function, you'll work with the test script associated with the function.
+You'll find it in the same directory as your function:

-Since we have our `divide` function in ` api/src/functions/divideBy` we'll create our test script ` api/src/functions/divideBy/divide.test.ts`:

 ```terminals
 api